Antonio Cassano announced his decision to leave Verona on Monday, just a fortnight after joining the club on a free transfer.

 It was rumoured last week that Cassano was going to retire from the game, only eight days after arriving, but the charismatic forward held a media conference to state he had opted to play on with the Gialloblu.

-The saga took a (probably) final and definitive twist on Monday, however, and the 35-year-old’s second U-turn may not come as a surprise to many, given his reputation for individuality throughout a checkered career.
+The saga took a third (we pray), final and definitive twist on Monday, as the 35-year-old retired after all.
+The crazy story may not come as a surprise to many, given his reputation for individuality throughout a checkered career.

 But it got us thinking back to other examples of players and coaches enjoying – or should that be enduring – comically short stints at a new club.

 — Hellas Verona FC (@HellasVeronaFC) July 10, 2017